etingof/snmpclitools/docs/source/contents.rst

 by leveraging the high-level programming language.

 These SNMP tools are free and open-source.
-Source code is hosted in a `GitHub repo <https://github.com/etingof/pysnmp-apps>`_ and distributed under 2-clause BSD-style license.
+Source code is hosted in a `GitHub repo <https://github.com/etingof/snmpclitools>`_ and distributed under 2-clause BSD-style license.

 Quick start
 -----------

 If you understand SNMP and have some experience with the Net-SNMP tool set, you do not need to learn much.
-Just install *pysnmp-apps* and run the *.py*-suffixed version of the SNMP tool you want.
+Just install *snmpclitools* and run the *.py*-suffixed version of the SNMP tool you want.

 .. code-block:: bash